Vienna Secession: Architecture

-Along with painters and sculptors, several prominent architects were associated with the Vienna Secession, most notably Joseph Maria Olbrich, Otto Wagner and Josef Hoffmann.
+Along with painters and sculptors, several prominent architects were associated with the Vienna Secession, most notably Joseph Maria Olbrich, Otto Wagner, and Josef Hoffmann.
 In 1897–98 Olbrich designed the Secession Building to display the art of Klimt and the members of the group, and also by foreign artists, including Max Klinger, Eugène Grasset, Charles Rennie Mackintosh, and Arnold Böcklin.
 Josef Hoffmann became the principal designer of exhibitions at the Secession House.
-The dome and stylized facade became a symbol of the movement.
+The dome and stylised facade became a symbol of the movement.

 A group of artists including Koloman Moser, Othmar Schimkowitz, Jože Plečnik, and others, under the direction of architect Otto Wagner, decorated two apartment buildings Wagner designed; the Linke Wienzeile Buildings in 1898–1899.
 The building at Linke Wienzeile 40 is known as Majolikahaus or Majolica House.
 Its facade is entirely covered with majolica, or colorful fired clay tiles in floral designs.
 The Art Nouveau ornaments of its facade was done by his student Alois Ludwig.
 The other building, Linke Wienzeile 38, is known as House with medallions because of its decor of gilded stucco medallions by Wagner's student and frequent collaborator, Koloman Moser.
 The most ornate earlier decoration was removed but later restored.

-During this period, Otto Wagner also built extraordinarily stylized stations for the new Vienna urban transport system, the Stadtbahn, which also became the symbols of the Secession style.
-The most famous of these is the Karlsplatz Stadtbahn Station in the center of Vienna, Joseph Maria Olbrich was his collaborator for this project.
+During this period, Otto Wagner also built extraordinarily stylised stations for the new Vienna urban transport system, the Stadtbahn, which also became the symbols of the Secession style.
+The most famous of these is the Karlsplatz Stadtbahn Station in the centre of Vienna, Joseph Maria Olbrich was his collaborator for this project.
 The style of these buildings marked a transition toward more geometric forms, and the beginnings of modernism.

 Wagner's later buildings built after 1899, including the Church of St. Leopold (1902–1907) and especially the Austrian Postal Savings Bank (1903–1906, extended at 1910–12), had straight lines and geometric forms, a striking use of new materials, such reinforced concrete and aluminum, and a minimum of decoration on the facade or inside.

 The work of Josef Hoffmann also showed a gradual transition away from floral designs and curving lines.
 His best-known building, the Stoclet Palace in Brussels, had a tower of stacked cubic forms, minimum ornament on the facade, and an interior of right angles and geometric designs.
-The only Art Nouveau elements were the murals by Gustav Klimt.
+The only Art Nouveau elements were the Stoclet Frieze murals by Gustav Klimt.
 The Stoclet Palace best illustrated Hoffmann's transition from Art Nouveau toward modernism.